anhnguyendepocen/more-r-programming-matni18/README.md

 v <- c(v, element)
 ```

 then you will end up with a quadratic time algorithm again.
 This is because when you do this, you are actually creating a new vector where you first copy all the elements in the old `v` vector into the first elements and then add the `element` at the end.
-If you do this *n* times, you have spent on average order *n*<sup>2</sup> per operation.
+If you do this \(n\) times, you have spent on average order \(n^2\) per operation.
 It is because people do something like this in loops, more than the R interpreter, that has given R its reputation for slow loops.
 You should never append to vectors unless there is no way to avoid it.

 In the case of the merge function, we already know how long the result should be, so you can pre-allocate a result vector and copy single elements into it.
-You can create a vector of length *n* like this:
+You can create a vector of length \(n\) like this:

 ``` r
 n <- 5
 v <- vector(length = n)
 ```

-Should you ever need it, you can make a list of length *n* like this
+Should you ever need it, you can make a list of length \(n\) like this

 ``` r
 vector("list", length = n)